PlayStation reveals PS VR2, the next generation of their virtual reality headset

 The process for the PS VR2 started with the hardware — in particular, the location of the four external cameras on the face of the headset.
 The original headset relied on a separate camera system mounted away from the player to track their movement within the game.
 Now, that won’t be necessary.

 Morisawa’s favorite part of the design is a new ventilation system, which circulates the air inside the console to prevent the lenses from fogging up.
-And inside the frame, looking back at you, is an eye tracking system that can measure what direction your eyes are pointing in the game.
+And inside the frame, looking back at you, is an eye tracking system that can measure what direction your eyes are pointing and reflect that in the game.
 Sony has said that this feature will allow players to “interact more intuitively in new and lifelike ways.”

 Morisawa said the team at Sony wanted the new headset to be as approachable as possible.
 The result, he said, is simpler, easier to wear and more comfortable.
 There’s a dial on the side of the headset to adjust the width of the lenses to fit the bridge of your nose.
 The buttons from the original headset are in the same place again, to avoid confusion.
-And, Morisawa shaved off “unneeded mass” where possible, to make the headset a bit lighter to wear.
+And Morisawa shaved off “unneeded mass” where possible, to make the headset a bit lighter to wear.

-The design for the PlayStation VR2 is intended to play off the concept for the PlayStation 5; both are two-tone white and black.
-But, while the PS5 forms between two sharp lines, Morisawa said the headset and controllers are orbs, modeled off the device’s 360-degree immersion.
+The design for the PS VR2 is intended to play off the concept for the PlayStation 5; both are two-tone white and black.
+But, while the PlayStation 5 forms between two sharp lines, Morisawa said the headset and controllers are orbs, modeled off the device’s 360-degree immersion.

 “I wanted to design something beyond a solid object,” Morisawa said.
 “I tried to sculpt the experience … the energy behind PS VR.”

 Sony’s second iteration on the virtual reality headset comes at an interesting time.
-According to Google, Meta (formerly Facebook) and Microsoft, these headsets are the harbinger for the metaverse — or, the future of the Internet.
+According to Google, Meta (formerly Facebook) and Microsoft, these headsets are the harbinger for the metaverse — or the future of the Internet.
 Meta lost more than $10 billion in 2021 investing in virtual reality and the metaverse.

 Sony has not announced a launch date or price tag for the PS VR2.
 The first PlayStation VR headset originally sold for $400 when Sony released the device in 2016.